abhivaikar/howtheytest/README.md

 ## Credits
 - Images in banner used from https://undraw.co/
 - Idea inspired from the [awesome](https://github.com/sindresorhus/awesome) lists.
+- Static site powered by [docsify](https://docsify.js.org/).
+- All the authors and the companies they represented in the resources.

 ## Code of Conduct
 Please refer to the code of conduct [here](https://github.com/abhivaikar/howtheytest/blob/master/CODE_OF_CONDUCT.md).